Master of Business Administration (MBA)

 Prerequisite: Limited to MBA students.

-This course covers terminologies, concepts, and tools involved in managing supply chain operations, emphasizing qualitative and quantitative tools used in managerial decision-marking.
-Topics include Supply Chain Strategy, Supplier Management, Inventory Management, Distribution, and Logistics.
+This course covers strategies, concepts, and tools involved in managing supply chain operations, emphasizing qualitative and quantitative tools used in managerial decision-marking.
+Topics include supply chain strategy, supplier management, inventory management, logistics, and negotiation.
+You will learn how to create competitive advantages for an organization's approach to supply chain strategy through the concepts covered in this course.

 Attributes: Higher Cost Per Credit